S-M-Ammar/ReadyTensor-Binary-Classification-Ensemble-Learner/README.md

 - **`entry_point.sh`**: This file is used as the entry point for the Docker container.
 It is used to run the application.
 When the container is run using one of the commands `train`, `predict` or `serve`, this script runs the corresponding script in the `src` folder to execute the task.
 - **`fix_line_endings.sh`**: This script is used to fix line endings in the project files.
 It is used to ensure that the project files have the correct line endings when the project is run on Windows.
 - **`LICENSE`**: This file contains the license for the project.
-- **`pytest.ini`**: This is the configuration file for pytest, the testing framework used in this project.
 - **`README.md`**: This file (this particular document) contains the documentation for the project, explaining how to set it up and use it.
-- **`tox.ini`**: This is the configuration file for tox, the primary test runner used in this project.

 ## Usage
 In this section we cover the following:
 - How to prepare your data for training and inference